 Your website is either fast or it isn’t.

-As such, website speed as a ranking factor doesn’t and shouldn’t have bigger role than it currently has.
+As such, cannabis website speed as a ranking factor doesn’t and shouldn’t have a bigger role than it currently has.

 As I mentioned, most of the website nowadays is really fast.
 This has become a standard.